-Living on campus in the fall of 2020 will be different from previous years.
+Living on campus this year will be different from previous years.

 Guidelines for Living on Campus

 Residence Life professional and paraprofessional staff will continue to live on campus and promote a healthy and safe community environment.
-To abide by social distancing and safety guidelines, Merrimack has eliminated triple and quad rooms, is installing movable barriers in all rooms, and is working to reconfigure common spaces.
-Face coverings will be required in the residence halls and in any spaces outside of personal rooms, and visitors (including students who live in other residence halls) will not be allowed in residence halls.
+Merrimack will continue to encourage social distancing, and face coverings will continue to be required in the residence halls and in any spaces outside of personal rooms.
+Visitors (including students who live in other residence halls) will not be allowed in residence halls.
 Residential students are permitted only in their assigned buildings.

-- Log onto MyMack, click on student info at the top of the screen.
+- Click on Student Info at the top of the screen